withastro/docs/CONTRIBUTING.md

 After you make your changes, click **Commit changes**.
 This will automatically create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) of the docs in your GitHub account with the changes.

-Once your edits are ready in GitHub, follow the prompts to **create a pull request** and submit your changes for review.
+Once you have committed your edits to your fork, follow the prompts to **create a pull request** and submit your changes for review.

 Every pull request needs to be reviewed by our contributors and approved by a maintainer.

 You can also read an annotated blog post with screenshots [demonstrating the process of editing the docs this way](https://www.rainsberger.ca/posts/contribute-open-source-docs-edit-page-on-github/).

 ### Contribute PRs using an online code editor (e.g. StackBlitz, CodeSandbox, Gitpod)

-You can [fork the docs repository](#helpful-information-about-forks) at GitHub.com then edit online there.
-This allows you to edit content, but you can't see a live preview of the site.
+Editing a local fork on GitHub.com is convenient for small text changes, but does not allow you to see a live preview of the site.

-You can also open the fork in an online IDE (integrated development environment) without needing to set up any local development environment.
+You can instead open your fork in an online IDE (integrated development environment) for a code editor and live preview without needing to set up any local development environment.
 Each online IDE has its own shortcut URL for opening an existing repository, and will allow you to create pull requests after you have made changes.

-See specific instructions for [CodeSandbox](https://codesandbox.io/docs/importing#import-from-github), [StackBlitz](https://developer.stackblitz.com/docs/platform/importing-projects/#import-from-github) and [Gitpod](https://www.gitpod.io/docs/getting-started#start-your-first-workspace).
+See specific instructions for opening an existing repository in [CodeSandbox](https://codesandbox.io/docs/importing#import-from-github), [StackBlitz](https://developer.stackblitz.com/docs/platform/importing-projects/#import-from-github) and [Gitpod](https://www.gitpod.io/docs/getting-started#start-your-first-workspace) on their respective websites.

-Note that Gitpod is the recommended online IDE for making UI changes because it supports the Astro VSCode extension.
+Note that CodeSandbox and StackBlitz provide Astro syntax highlighting in their custom code editors, while Gitpod supports the full [Astro VSCode extension](https://docs.astro.build/en/editor-setup/#vs-code).

-### Contribute PRs by Developing Locally via the command line
+### Contribute PRs by Developing Locally

 To begin developing locally, checkout this project from your machine.